HotRAP: Hot Record Retention and Promotion for LSM-trees with Tiered Storage: Evaluation

-Figure~\ref{fig:breakdown-cpu-time-200B} and Figure~\ref{fig:breakdown-io-200B} show the breakdown of the CPU time and I/O under workloads with 200B record size, in which case the size of \ralt{} is more than 1.5GB, exceeding the 1GB memory budget.
-The results show that \ralt{} is only responsible for \RaltCpuPortionMin{}--\RaltCpuPortionMax{} of total CPU time and \RaltIoPortionMin{}--\RaltIoPortionMax{} of total I/O, showing the efficient design of \ralt{}.
-The dividing point of the warm-up phase and the stable phase is the first time that the hit rate of \hotrap{} reaches 95\% of the maximum hit rate.
+Figures~\ref{fig:breakdown-cpu-time-200B} and \ref{fig:breakdown-io-200B} show the breakdown of CPU time and I/O for the run phase of YCSB workloads with 200B record size.
+The size of \ralt{} here is more than 1GB, which needs to be stored in \fastdisk{} instead of memory.
+The results show that \ralt{} is only responsible for \RaltCpuPortionMin{}--\RaltCpuPortionMax{} of total CPU time and \RaltIoPortionMin{}--\RaltIoPortionMax{} of total I/O, hence the design is efficient.

-In the run phase of uniform workloads, \hotrap{} consumes more CPU time than RocksDB-fat because most accesses are in \slowdisk{} and thus the records are inserted into the promotion cache.
-However, few records are promoted into \fastdisk{} due to the hotness checking (\circled{5} \& \circled{b} in Figure~\ref{fig:overview}), therefore they have similar compaction I/O.
+In the hotspot-5\% workloads, \hotrap{} incurs more CPU time and I/O on compaction than RocksDB-FD, because retention increases write amplification.
+In the uniform workloads, \hotrap{} consumes more CPU time than RocksDB-tiered because most accesses are in \slowdisk{} and thus the records are inserted into the promotion cache.
+However, few records are promoted into \fastdisk{} due to the hotness checking (\circled{7} \& \circled{b} in Figure~\ref{fig:overview}), therefore they have similar compaction I/O.

-In the stable phase of hotspot workloads, most hot records already have been promoted into \fastdisk{}, therefore \hotrap{} and RocksDB-fat have similar Read CPU time. \hotrap{} still incurs more compaction I/O because retention increases the write amplification.